10 money saving ideas to cut down on your food expenses

 As the cost of living crisis bites, we've rounded up some tips to take a chunk out of your food budget.

 Many of us visit the supermarket on a weekly (if not more frequent!) basis.
-But did you know that supermarkets are designed to encourage us to part with as much cash as possible?
-From treats near the checkouts to the placement of expensive products at eye level, it can be easy to overspend without realising.
+But did you know supermarkets are designed to encourage us to part with as much cash as possible?
+From treats near the checkouts to expensive products at eye level, it can be easy to overspend without realising.

 This article from Which? also helpfully lays out what supermarkets are doing to help with the cost of living crisis.

 If stocking up on unnecessary items at the supermarket is too tempting, why not try online shopping?
-Some retailers offer intial discounts for your first shop if you spend over a certain amount, and you can also filter by offer and price to make sure you get the best deals.
+Some retailers offer initial discounts for your first shop if you spend over a certain amount, and you can also filter by offer and price to get the best deals.

 If something is more expensive, it's got to be better, right?
 Nope.
 Lots of branded products are simply more expensive because of the identity of the brand - and many of us can't difference between familiar products and cheaper alternatives in blind taste tests anyway.

-Many supermarkets have their own loyalty schemes, and building up points can be a good way to save.
-You can also keep an eye out for coupons, or check magazines and newspapers for discounts, although these are becoming less common nowadays.
+Many supermarkets have loyalty schemes, and building points can be a good way to save.
+You can also look for coupons, or check magazines and newspapers for discounts.

 Find out more on the supermarket coupons page of MoneySavingExpert.com.

-It's famously said that there's no such thing as a free lunch, but as it turns out, that's not 100% true!
-Some places such as Greggs have recently been offering free hot drinks or food items if you sign up to their loyalty scheme or download their mobile app.
+It's famously said there's no such thing as a free lunch, but as it turns out, that's not 100% true!
+Retailers like Greggs sometimes offer free hot drinks or food items if you sign up for their loyalty scheme or download their mobile app.

-Additionally, big chain restaurants are often reviewed by mystery diners, whose job it is to order food and file a report about the experience with a company such as Mystery Dining by HGEM.
+Additionally, big chain restaurants are often reviewed by mystery diners, whose job it is file a report about the experience with a company such as Mystery Dining by HGEM.
 On top of getting a free meal, some companies even pay mystery diners for their time - bonus!

-Apps such as Olio and Too Good To Go became really popular during the pandemic and have remained so since.
-Olio allows people to give away free food and household items to their neighbours, whilst Too Good to Go lets customers take home mystery bags of food that haven't been sold from restaurants, cafes, takeaways and shops for a fraction of the normal price.
+Apps such as Olio and Too Good To Go became popular during the pandemic and have remained so since.
+People on Olio list free food and household items to be given away to neighbours, whilst Too Good to Go lets you nab a mystery bag of food that hasn't been sold for a fraction of the normal price.

-As obvious as it sounds, planning what you're going to eat for the week and shopping accordingly can not only help to save cash, but also cut down on food waste, which essentially amounts to putting money in the bin.
-Planning your meals encourages you to make the most of what you already have in the house, and also gives you a chance to work out how best to use up leftovers and what meals you might be able to batch cook - saving energy and time in the process.
+As obvious as it sounds, planning what you're going to eat for the week can not only help save cash but also cut food waste.
+Planning your meals helps you to make the most of what you already have in the house, and also gives you a chance to work out how best to use up leftovers - saving energy and time in the process.

-Here are some healthy, budget-friendly meal planning templates to give you some quick inspiration:
+Here are some healthy, budget-friendly meal-planning templates to for inspiration:

-Freezers are a secret weapon in helping cut down on the cost of food.
-Buying in bulk and batch cooking meals for the freezer, or buying food close to its sell-by date and freezing it can account for excellent discounts.
+Freezers are a secret weapon in cutting down on food costs and waste.
+Buying in bulk and batch cooking meals for the freezer, or buying food close to its sell-by date and freezing it can add up to great discounts.

-Community larders or pantries are discounted food shops which allow you to buy a certain amount of food (e.g. £15 worth) for much less (e.g. £3 or £5).
-The prices and savings vary from place to place, but the items are always extremely discounted when compared to your average food shop.
+Community larders or pantries are discounted food shops which allow you to buy a certain amount of food for less than it would be in the shops.
+Prices vary from place to place, but the items are always discounted compared to your average food shop.

-Although many community larders are attached to community centres, charitable organisations, or churches, they are not food banks and differ in that you do not have to be referred in order to access one, although some require you to have a membership.
-They do however aim to soften the blow of cost of living rises on local people.
+Although many community larders are attached to community centres, charitable organisations, or churches, they are not food banks and you don't have to be referred to access one, although some do require you to have a membership.

 You can check the Financial Services register on the FCA's website.